Adrian "Fletch" Fletcher: Inheritance

-On 13 December 2016, it was announced that Emmerdale actress Gemma Oaten would make a guest appearance in the show.
+On 13 December 2016, it was announced that Gemma Oaten would make a guest appearance in the show.
 Her appearance as Sydney Somers was previewed in a show trailer released in March 2017.
 It was teased that Sydney would "cause a world of trouble for Fletch due to her connection with someone close to him."
 Laura-Jayne Tyler of Inside Soap confirmed that Oaten would play an agency nurse who believes that Fletch has money that belongs to her.
 She added that Sydney would be "fiercely determined to get her hands on it!".
 Oaten told Tyler that she enjoyed filming with Walkinshaw and learnt a lot from him.
 Sydney first appears in April 2017.
 She arrives on the ward as Fletch has "an upbeat outlook on life", which Sydney manages to destroy throughout the day.
 As Fletch finds out more information about Sydney, he is "dumbstruck" to discover that she is Artem's daughter.
 Sydney then threatens Fletch with legal action over a claim to Artem's inheritance.
 Fletch is surprised when Sydney reappears on the AAU the following week.
 Oaten told Kayleigh Giles of the Daily Express that Fletch is "absolutely gobsmacked" when Sydney returns as he thought she had no more shifts at the hospital.
 As Fletch prepares to go on holiday with his family, he questions whether he deserves the inheritance.

 Producers invited Oaten to reprise her role for a guest appearance in 2018.
 Sydney returns in a new position.
-In August 2017, Fletch is promoted to the Director of Nursing, a managerial role in the hospital.
-As part of the position, Fletch has to deal with nurse shortages.
-He arranges a meeting with the head of agency staff, who is revealed to be Sydney.
-Fletch and Sydney clash when he asks for her agency nurses to work for 30 minutes unpaid and she refuses.
-Annoyed, Fletch says that the hospital will not use their nurses any more, but when Abigail Tait (Olivia Poulet), the hospital's chief executive officer, discovers this, she is "furious" with Fletch.
-Another incident then forces Abigail to question whether Fletch suits the role of Director of Nursing.
-However, Fletch and Sydney manage to compromise over the agency staff and he asks her to join him for a drink after work.
+Now in charge of agency nurses, Sydney meets with Fletch to discuss the shortage on AAU.
+Fletch asks the agency nurses to work an extra 30 minutes unpaid, but Sydney rejects the idea, so he refuses to take any more of her agency staff.
+Fletch is criticised for his actions by his superiors.
+Walkinshaw explained that his character is "getting a bit of a wake-up call".
+They later manage to reach a compromise over staffing and he asks Sydney for a drink after work.